tammara2/Software-Studio-Project/README.md

 ## Current Functionality (Backend)

 - This code (backend.py) uses Python to ingest data from the National Oceanic and Atmospheric Administration (NOAA) website, saves the data in a text file, and generates three plots of the data for the last 30, 60, and 120 days.
-The code uses the requests package to download the HTML data from the NOAA website, and then parses through the HTML to find the most recent CO2 data value.
+The code uses the ```requests``` package to download the HTML data from the NOAA website, and then parses through the HTML to find the most recent CO2 data value.
 This value is then appended to a text file called co2.txt.
 The code then reads this text file and creates three different lists with the data for the last 30, 60, and 120 days.
-Finally, the code uses the matplotlib package to generate three plots of this data and saves these plots in an images directory before saving the data as a csv and pushing it to the ```data``` branch of this repository.
+Finally, the code uses the ```matplotlib``` package to generate three plots of this data and saves these plots in an images directory before saving the data as a csv and pushing it to the ```data``` branch of this repository.

 - As of 12/9/22, this code now also plots the data as interactive HTML plots.
 For future development opportunities, these HTML plots could be embedded inside of a larger webpage.

+- Dependencies:
+   - ```requests```

 - ExpressJS backend with the ability to run the server.